jsparks5009/TripleTen_projects/01-Airbnb_spreadsheets_project/README.md

 This is the 1st project I worked on in the TripleTen Business Intelligence Analytics program.
 I really enjoyed learning the ins and outs of spreadsheets.

 ## Potential Investment Properties in Manhattan
-The goal of the project was to clean the data and analyze the vacation rental market in the Manhattan borough of New York City, focusing on identifying the types of properties that should be targeted for investment.
+This project involves analyzing the vacation rental market in the Manhattan borough of New York City using Airbnb data.
+The goal is to provide insights to a client interested in investing in vacation rental properties.
+The analysis covers data exploration, data cleaning, filtering listings, identifying popular neighborhoods and property sizes, calculating occupancy rates, and estimating potential revenue for investment properties.

 ### The Data
 The data was spread across two sheets: